teguholica/PSKeyword/README.md

 - Execute `npm start`

 How to Build
-- For MacOS, you must install wine.
-You can install it via homebrew
+- Execute `npm run build-osx` for OSX
-- Execute `npm build`
+- Execute `npm run build-win` for windows